KSylwander/DOHexKeyboard/README.md

 ## Introduction

-BlippitKit provides functionality that enables an app to interact with a Blippit app terminal.
-The SDK supports sending a payload (e.g. phone number) to the cash register directly over the app terminal.
+BlippitKit provides functionality that supports sending a payload (e.g. phone number) over a Blippit app terminal.
-This allows payments where the payment service integration is provided by the cash register itself.
+For example, this allows payments where the payment service integration is provided by the cash register itself.

 ## System Requirements